rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-06-e3be3918afb9f42e-part-redemption-of-ptcs-of-india-universal-trust-al1-al2-series-a1-a2-a3.md

 - IUTA1
 - IUTAL2
 tags:
+- corporate-action
+- debt-securities
+- face-value-reduction
+- india-universal-trust
 - ptc
 - redemption
-- debt
-- corporate-actions
-- india-universal-trust
-- face-value-reduction
 title: Part Redemption of PTCs of INDIA UNIVERSAL TRUST AL1 & AL2 - SERIES A1, A2
   & A3
 ---